hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 Predicted ASL word
 ```

-The final backend prioritizes the Transformer-based dynamic model when available.
+The final backend prioritizes the Transformer-based dynamic model when available and falls back to the LSTM model when necessary.

 The dynamic model works with a vocabulary of ASL words and uses temporal information across multiple frames.